IanBellomy/Pair/readme.md

 The handlers will be scoped to the Pair object. (i.e. `this` will refer to the Pair.)

+Note, the following events are *always* emitted unless the pair is put to sleep.

+- `"contactDrop"`
+- `"invalidContactDrop"`

 ---
 ##### event handling
 ````coffeeScript